mmtk/mmtk-core/docs/tutorial/Tutorial.md

           }
         }
      ```
-      9. Also add the following helper function:
+      6. Also add the following helper function:
       ```rust
       fn get_collection_reserve(&self) -> usize {
         self.tospace().reserved_pages()
       }
       ```
-Next, we need to change the mutator, in `mutator.rs`, to allocate to the tospace.
+Next, we need to change the mutator, in `mutator.rs`, to allocate to the tospace, and to the two spaces controlled by the common plan.
   1. First, in `lazy_static!`, make the following changes:
      1. Map `Default` to `BumpPointer(0)`.
      2. Map `ReadOnly` to `BumpPointer(1)`.